 "Home to beauty and wisdom in the mortal realm.
 The

-favored land of the one true god."
+favored land of the Silent One."

 - from the Vorkayne Philosophies, Book III, Chapter 15, Verse 41

 |Demographics||Human 80%, Grum 10%, Dwarven 5%, Elven 3%, Borrellian 1%|

 |Capital City||Arcanum (Population: 125,000)|

 |Natural Resources||Lumber, granite, marble, gold, silver, potatoes, sheep|